pvini07BR/squarebox/README.md

 - Press F2 to take a screenshot (it will be saved as screenshot.png on the game's directory)
 - Press F3 to show/hide debug info.
 - Press F11 to toggle fullscreen mode (borderless window).

+## For controller/gamepad:

+**Warning: The current controller support implementation is very simple and might not work for your controller and/or operating system.
+There is also no virtual cursor to control with the gamepad yet, nor you can navigate through the UI with the gamepad.**

+- Left stick to move.
+- Right stick to move cursor (TODO)
+- Press A on Xbox, X on PlayStation or B on Nintendo to jump.
+- Press Y on Xbox, Triangle on PlayStation or X on Nintendo to toggle flying mode.
+- Press the left stick to move faster, and press the right stick to move slower.
+- Press X on Xbox, Square on PlayStation or Y on Nintendo to open the creative menu.
+- Press B on Xbox, Circle on PlayStation or A on Nintendo to drop the holding item to the ground.
+- Press Left or Right on the D-Pad to cycle between possible states for a block (like stairs and slabs).
+- Press Back/Change View on Xbox, Select/Touch Pad on PlayStation or Minus on Nintendo to change between foreground and background placing modes.

+- Press left trigger to place a block, and right trigger to destroy a block at the cursor location.
+- Press LB/RB on Xbox, L1/L2 on PlayStation or L/R on Nintendo to scroll through items on the hotbar.
+- Press Up or Down on the D-Pad to zoom in or out.

+- Function keys behaviors are not implemented for the controller.

 # Known bugs